-Peter lectures as for the MAS Context Fall Talks 2020 series.
+Peter lectures as part of the MAS Context Fall Talks 2020 series on collectively adapted housing in China.

 Laura is awarded an artist residency at the Montello Foundation.

 Peter receives a grant through the Rice Design Alliance to develop an inclusive housing model based on the historic Single Room Occupancy model.

 Building Subjects, authored by Peter and published by Standpunkte, distills four collective housing typologies in China.
 Completed in collaboration with Nancy P. Lin, Normal and Some All None.
 The project received a grant from the Graham Foundation.

 Laura is invited to teach PartStudio, an advanced studio she developed for the Rhode Island Institute of Design.

-Peter’s fellowship work is exhibited in Things Around Us.
-The work narrates an ongoing collaboration with the non-profit 555 Arts on their renovation of the former Banner Cigar Company Building in Detroit.
+Peter’s fellowship project is exhibited in Things Around Us.
+The project initiated an ongoing collaboration with the non-profit 555 Arts on their renovation of the former Banner Cigar Company Building in Detroit.
+The work, 5 Parts for 555, explores collective making, material experimentation, and part-to-whole relationships within the context of an existing building undergoing transformation.

 De Peter Yi and Laura Marie Peterson found 1+1+ Architects in Detroit and New York City.